m6r-ai/getting-started-with-metaphor/getting-started-with-metaphor.md

 ### A slight aside about Humbug

 You may have noticed that Humbug has a `conversations` folder.
-If you expand this you'll see both of the conversations we've had with the AI are stored there.
+If you expand this you'll see both of the conversations you've had with the AI are stored there.
 You can safely delete these if you no longer want them, but they can be a great record of your conversations with different LLMs.
 You can also give them more meaningful names, as by default they have the date and time of the conversation as their name.